ricktaylor/btpu/draft-taylor-btpu.md

 The receiver reassembles the transferred Bundle by concatenating the Segments in the order of their sequence number.
 When all the Segments have been received and concatenated, the receiver passes the recombined Bundle to the upper layer for further processing.

+Transfer numbers are encoded using 32-bit unsigned integers, and to avoid placing a limit on the total number of Bundles that may be transferred between peers, numbers are allowed to "roll-over" to zero: the next number in the sequence is the previous number incremented by one, modulo 2^32.

+## Interleaving Transfers

+TODO: Transfer Messages associated with different Transfers, i.e with different Transfer Number field values, MAY be interleaved.

-### Transfer Lifetime {#transfer-liveness}
+## Transfer Lifetime {#transfer-liveness}

-The transfer of a sequence of Segments of a Bundle begins with emitting a [Transfer Start Message](#transfer-start-message), carrying the Transfer identifier and the first Segment, which indicates a new Transfer is starting.
-Further Segments, excluding the final Segment, are emitted via the [Transfer Segment Message](#transfer-segment-message), carrying the same Transfer identifier.
-The end of a sequence of Segments is indicated by emitting a [Transfer End Message](#transfer-end-message), including the final Segment and the identifier of the Transfer that is now complete.
-A Transfer is said to be "active" between emitting the first Transfer Start Message, and emitting the first Transfer End Message referencing the Transfer.
+The transfer of a sequence of Segments of a Bundle a sender MUST begin by emitting a [Transfer Start Message](#transfer-start-message), carrying the Transfer identifier and the first Segment, which indicates a new Transfer is starting.
+Further Segments, excluding the final Segment, MUST be emitted via the [Transfer Segment Message](#transfer-segment-message), carrying the same Transfer identifier.
+The end of a sequence of Segments MUST be indicated by emitting a [Transfer End Message](#transfer-end-message), including the final Segment and the identifier of the Transfer that is now complete.
+A sender considers a Transfer to be "active" between emitting the first Transfer Start Message, and emitting the first Transfer End Message referencing the Transfer.

+TODO: Because Messages may be in transmission lost due to the loss of Link-layer PDUs, and a sender may emit duplicate Message as a defense against loss, see [](#handling-loss), a receiver has a looser perspective on the liveness of a Transfer.

+## Cancelling Transfers

-A Transfer may be aborted by the sender while a Transfer is active by the transmission of a [Transfer Cancel Message](#transfer-cancel-message) containing the identifier of the Transfer to cancel.
+A Transfer may be aborted by the sender while a Transfer is active by the emitting of a [Transfer Cancel Message](#transfer-cancel-message) containing the identifier of the Transfer to cancel.

-### Transfer Number Roll-over

-Transfer numbers are encoded in the protocol using 32-bit unsigned integers, and therefore to avoid placing a limit on the total number of Bundles that may be transferred between peers, numbers are allowed to "roll-over" to zero: the next number in the sequence is the previous number incremented by one, modulus 2^32.

-TODO: Due to unexpected loss of Link-layer PDUs, a sender and receive may not have a synchronized view of the active state of a Transfer, and so the protocol rules are all based on a local view.

-### Interleaving Segments

-    DIAGRAM!

-Transfer Messages associated with different Transfers, i.e with different Transfer Number field values, MAY be interleaved, but Transfer Segment Messages associated with the same Transfer SHOULD be emitted in sequence number order.

-## Handling Link-layer PDU Loss
+# Handling Link-layer PDU Loss {#handling-loss}

-Due to the unreliable nature of the link-layer protocol, Link-layer PDUs may be unexpectedly lost in transmission, resulting in the loss of Messages.

-TODO: Because the underlying link-layer is assumed to be unidirectional and unreliable, the protocol allows the sender to repeat the transmission of Bundle segments as desired in order to reduce the likelihood of data loss.
+Due to the unreliable nature of the link-layer protocol, Link-layer PDUs may be unexpectedly lost in transmission, resulting in the loss of the contained Messages.
+Because the underlying link-layer is assumed to be unidirectional, the protocol does not include a mechanism to trigger the retransmission of lost Messages; instead the protocol allows the sender to repeat the transmission of Bundle segments.

-### Segment Repetition
+The repetition of Segments is logically separate from any mechanism the underlying link-layer protocol may have to repeat the transmission of frames, although both aim to protect against information loss through redundancy and may be used as required by a deployment.
+If a link-layer protocol receives a duplicate transmission frame, it SHOULD be delivered to this protocol only once.

+TODO: The loss and repetition of Messages results in Transfer id being all over the place!

+## Forward Error Correction

+We could reference {{?RFC6363}}, and include a Transfer FEC Start and Segment Repair Message.[^1]

+[^1]: This is a question for the WG

 # Message Definitions